 The Airmen's Stories - Sgt.
 E R Thorn

-Edward Roland Thorn was born in Portsmouth in 1913 and attended Esplanade House School in Southsea.
+He attended Esplanade House School in Southsea.

-He joined the RAF in September 1928 as an Aircraft Apprentice and passed out in August 1931.
+Thorn joined the RAF in September 1928 as an Aircraft Apprentice and passed out in August 1931.

-He later applied for pilot training and was selected.
+Thorn later applied for pilot training and was selected.
 He joined 264 Squadron at Sutton Bridge at its reformation on 30th October 1939.
 He teamed up with LAC FJ Barker as his gunner and they later became the most successful Defiant partnership of the war.

 (Above: Thorn is seated, first left)